AI-generated

 History

-• Court of Appeals modified the trial court's decision, declaring Felisa Felias owner of Lot 107 and Caltex owner of the coconut land.
+• CA: Modified the CFI decision, declaring Felisa Felias the exclusive owner of Lot No. 107 and ordering the cancellation of encumbrances on the title, while affirming Caltex's ownership of the coconut land.

 Facts